 All bid-related forms can be accessed via the Championships Bid and Profile System at championships.ncaa.org.
+The deadline to submit all bit materials for preliminary rounds is Friday, Nov.
+8.

-In addition to projected ticket sales and game expenses, prospective hosts should include the following when completing a proposed budget:
+In addition to projected ticket sales (if applicable) and game expenses, prospective hosts should include the following when completing a proposed budget:

-- Committee/site representative lodging.
+- · Site representative lodging

-- Game officials and umpires evaluators lodging.
+- Game officials lodging

-- State and city taxes/fees.
+- State and city taxes/fees (if applicable)

-- Ticket and facility fees.
+- Ticket and facility fees

-Committees/site representative's per diem, mileage and luggage fees will be paid by the NCAA, not the host institution.
-Game officials game fees, per diem, mileage (if applicable) and luggage fees (if applicable) will be reimbursed by the NCAA via RefQuest.
+Site representative's and officials' match fees, per diem, mileage and luggage fees will be paid by the NCAA, not the host institution.